nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="STRINGTABLE MACROS"></a>STRINGTABLE MACROS

-One string table can hold up to 16 strings.
+One STRINGTABLE can hold up to 16 STRINGs.
 If you have more than 16 strings you need to open another table.
 Each table referenced by one resource ID in resource tree.
 Normal resource compilers needs you put string ID's in the table.
 We don't use this method here.
 Instead we put strings in table without ID but with implied index.
 First string has index 1, second is 2 and so on.
 When you need to reference a string in a table use *SID()* macro which stands for string ID.
-This macro excpects
+This macro excpects 2 parameters.
-2 parameters.
 First one is resource ID of table defined in resource tree and second one is index of string. *SID()* macro returns calculated ID of each string in a table.

 ```
 push buffer_size
-push VA(buffer)
+push VA(buffer)  			 ; twice size of a char buffer
 push SID(ID_TABLE, 1)        ; loads first string
 push dword [VA(hInstance)]
 call [VA(LoadStringA)]
 ```

-Strings  in tables are stored as 16-bit unicode strings.
-That means when you create a buffer you need twice size of a char.
-In asm that equals size of a word.
+Before using STRINGTABLE macros first include a resource of type RT_STRING into resource tree.
+STRING's  in tables are stored as 16-bit unicode strings.

 ```
 STRINGTABLE label
-  STRING 'First String'
+  STRING 'First String'		; stored as unicode strings.
   STRING 'Second String'
   STRING 'Third String'
   ...